Mapping class groups of simply connected 4-manifolds with boundary: Elements of modified surgery theory

 Let $K$ be a fixed model for $K(\pi_2(X),2)$ and choose a map $k\colon X\to K$ that is an isomorphism on $\pi_2$.
 Let $w\in H^2(K;\Z/2)$ be the cohomology class such that $k^*w=w_2(X)$, and let $w\colon K\to K(\Z/2,2)$ be a map representing this class.
 Consider the following commutative diagrams

 The CW complexes $B(X)^{\TOP}$, $B(X)^{\Diff}$, and maps $p,q$, are chosen to make the right-hand squares homotopy pullbacks.
 The maps $w_2$ are chosen to be fibrations, with fibre $\BTOPSpin$ and $\BSpin$ respectively.
 This implies each map $q$ is also a fibration.
-We choose the spaces $B(X)^{\TOP}$ and $B(X)^{\Diff}$ so that in each diagram the map $i$ is the inclusion of a fibre of $q$, and so that the left-hand downward map is indeed an equality.
+The respective fibres of the $w_2$ maps are, by definition, $\BTOPSpin$ and $\BSpin$ respectively.
+By a general property of pullback squares, the fibres of $q$ and $w_2$ are weakly homotopy equivalent.
+But as classifying spaces are CW complexes, this implies the fibres are moreover homotopy equivalent.
+Thus we may choose $\BTOPSpin$ and $\BSpin$ as a models for the homotopy fibre of $q$ in the respective categories.
+Finally, we may rechoose the spaces $B(X)^{\TOP}$ and $B(X)^{\Diff}$ so that in each diagram the map $i$ is the inclusion of a fibre of $q$, and so that the left-hand downward map is indeed an equality.

+In order to prove we have written down the correct normal 2-types, and for later arguments in the paper, we will need to reference the following well-known computation.